-A Master in instruments from the Middle Ages and the Renaissance directed by Kees Boeke at the Musikhochschule Trossingen allowed her to specialize in these repertoires.
-In addition, academic studies in history and in musicology (Maîtrise in Université Paris-Sorbonne, France) gave her the opportunity to start research work on the iconography, organology and playing techniques of her instruments.
+A Master in instruments from the Middle Ages and the Renaissance directed by Kees Boeke at the Musikhochschule Trossingen allowed her to specialize in these repertoires; besides, academic studies in history and in musicology (Maîtrise in Université Paris-Sorbonne, France) gave her the opportunity to start research work on the iconography, organology and playing techniques of her instruments.

-Claire plays in several ensembles in France and abroad, namely ensembles Tetraktys, Gilles Binchois, Le Miroir de Musique, Leones, Kesselberg, Orfeo 55… She has performed at various venues, such as festivals Oude Muziek Utrecht, Laus Polyphoniae Antwerpen, Wunderkammer Trieste, Festival de Davos, Festtage Basel, Musiksommer am Zürichsee; the Opera of Lille, Luzerner Theater, Stadschouwburg Amsterdam; the castle of Versailles, Museum of the Middle Ages in Paris and the Einsiedeln monastery.
+Claire participates in several ensembles in France and abroad: ensembles Tetraktys, Gilles Binchois, Le Miroir de Musique, Leones, Kesselberg, Orfeo 55… She has performed at various venues, such as festivals Oude Muziek Utrecht, Laus Polyphoniae Antwerpen, Wunderkammer Trieste, Festival de Davos, Festtage Basel, Musiksommer am Zürichsee; the Opera of Lille, Luzerner Theater, Stadschouwburg Amsterdam; the castle of Versailles, Museum of the Middle Ages in Paris or the Einsiedeln monastery.

 Wishing to make early instruments and repertoires more easily available to present-day audiences and musicians, amateurs and professionals alike, she regularly teaches courses and workshops.
 She teaches historical harps and early music theory at the Conservatoire de Besançon, France and is a faculty member of the International Course on Medieval Music Performance in Besalú, Spain, and of the Settimana musicale del Trecento in Arezzo, Italy.

 Oded Geizhals is a multi-disciplinary musician who specializes in contemporary classical music.
-He has played concerts in Israel, Europe, North and South America and the Far East.
-Oded is active in the new music scene and has performed many premieres, including works written for him.
+Played concerts in Israel, Europe, North and South America and the Far East.
+Oded is active in the new music scene and played in many premieres, including works written for him.
 Member of the Israel contemporary players.

 He has played with the Frankfurt Radio Symphony, Neues Orchester Basel, Collegium Musicum Basel, Jerusalem Symphony Orchestra, Israeli Symphony Orchestra Rishon LeZion, The Israeli Camerata Jerusalem and The Kibbutz-Netanya Chamber Orchestra.
-He has also performed with early music ensembles such as Profeti della Quinta, Barrocade, Phoenix and Mizmor LeDavid.
+He performed with baroque music ensembles as Profeti della Quinta, Barrocade, Phoenix and Mezmor LeDavid.

-Oded won first prize at the 2013 Competition for Performing Contemporary Music at Tel Aviv University and also received the America-Israel Cultural Foundation Scholarship (2010-2015) and the Siday Fellowship for Musical Creativity, through the Jerusalem Institute of Contemporary Music (2017).
+Oded won the first prize at the 2013 competition for performing contemporary music at Tel Aviv University, the America-Israel Cultural Foundation Scholarship (2010-2015) and the Siday Fellowship for Musical Creativity, through the Jerusalem Institute of Contemporary Music (2017).

-Oded holds a Master's degree in Percussion Performance from the Academy of Music in Basel, Switzerland.
-He received a bachelor's degree from the Tel Aviv University.
-His main teachers were Genia Maistrovsky, Tomer Yariv, Alon Bor, Matthias Würsch and Christian Dierstein.
+Oded hold a master's degree in percussion performance from the Academy of Music in Basel, Switzerland.
+He studied for a bachelor degree at the Tel Aviv University.
+His main teachers are Genia Maistrovsky, Tomer Yariv, Alon Bor, Matthias Würsch and Christian Dierstein.